-This school year, the PTA is introducing an app called Classlist as the main tool for parent-parent communication at ISH.
-Classlist is a free and fully GDPR-compliant app that will enable you to contact the other parents in your child’s class and stay informed about upcoming PTA events, ongoing PTA activities, and individual class updates.
+We use an app called Classlist as the main tool for parent-parent communication at ISH.
+Classlist is a fully GDPR-compliant app that will enable you to contact the other parents in your child’s class and stay informed about upcoming PTA events, ongoing PTA activities, and individual class updates.
 Classlist is completely free and it’s easy to get started:

 - Download the Classlist app on iOS or Android